 How does your employer benefit from your professional registration?

-My employer benefits from my having a professional registration by encouraging new people into the business.
-It showcases individuals who have performed well and shows them as fair and equal employers.
+My employer benefits from my professional registration by encouraging new people into the business.
+It showcases individuals who have performed well, and it shows that they are fair and equal employers.

 Is there any advice you would pass on to someone considering professional registration?

 Of course, don’t be afraid to better yourselves.
 It’s a little like qualifications, once you have them, they cannot be taken away from you.
 Be proud that you have achieved such status.

 Where do you see yourself in your career in five years’ time or what are your future ambitions?

 Wow, five years!
 Well, I can safely say I am working towards my IEng in traffic signals now, but in five years’ time I wish to be Chartered and possibly principal engineer in my chosen profession.